blacknstones/blacknstones/README.md

 ### Hello world 🌻

-I'm Yanwei, a master's graduate in social science and on my journey to become a developer.
+I'm Yanwei, a former social science researcher with a strong understanding of societal issues turned web developer.

 What I do:
-- Create visual and functionality with different media.
+- Create clean and smooth user interfaces
-- Use technology to solve social issues.
+- Use technology to solve societal issues